SatoryKono/ChEMBL_data_acquisition/docs/USAGE_EN.md

 ```

 Use the on-demand rate limit switches to try faster OpenAlex or CrossRef lookups without touching the YAML file; the fallback
 CSV parameters plug in a minimal PMID→DOI mapping before the remote services are queried.
 Provide a CSV with the columns referenced by `--fallback-doi-pmid-column` and `--fallback-doi-value-column`; when left unspecified the CLI expects `PMID` and `DOI`, while the example above demonstrates custom headers via explicit overrides.
-The PubMed sub-command defaults to the `PMID` identifier column, so omit `--column` when the source CSV already uses that header.【F:scripts/get_document_data.py†L989-L1041】
+The PubMed sub-command defaults to the `PMID` identifier column, so omit `--column` when the source CSV already uses that header.

 ## Target aggregation (`get_target_data.py`)